-The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Workforce Advantage Academy Charter High School ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2013.
+The Management's Discussion and Analysis (MD&A) section of the annual financial report of the Workforce Advantage Academy, Inc. ("School") provides an overview of the School's activities for the fiscal year ended June 30, 2014.

-Because the information contained in the MD&A is intended to highlight significant transactions, events, and conditions, it should be considered in conjunction with the School's financial statements and notes to financial statements found on pages 8 through 21.
+Because the information contained in the MD&A is intended to highlight significant transactions, events, and conditions, it should be considered in conjunction with the School's financial statements and notes to financial statements found in the table of contents.